Big-Onche/Cube-Conflict/bin_unix/readme.md

 run the standalone servers instead, then you may need to write an appropriate wrapper script to change to the appropriate data directory before running the standalone server binary, as described below in the packaging guide.

+For more informations about compilation please read "src/README.md".

 # Running a server for Cube Conflict
 Open "ccunix.sh" with a text editor and go to line 12 and put this line instead: